Suspected glaucoma in your dog or cat: no time to lose!

 The medical therapy mainly consists of the administration of eye drops that reduce the production of aqueous humour or increase its drainage via the unconventional route.

-- Synthetic prostaglandin analogues.
 They increase drainage through the unconventional route, and are therefore generally quite effective.
-Administered once or twice a day, Latanoprost, Travoprost and the like can be used on a long-term basis.
+Administered once or twice a day, Latanoprost, Travoprost and the like can be used long-term

 We look forward to the third instalment to consider cases where medical therapy fails to bring the condition under control.